Nothing On This Website Is Financial Advice – I Am Not A Financial Advisor

 • Viral community drops

-Meme NFTs often have no inherent utility—but culture alone can create value.
+Meme NFTs often have little or no practical utility, but culture and community attention can still create demand.

 Emerging NFT Categories

-Artists can mint songs, albums, samples, or stems as NFTs.
-Holders can receive perks like:
+Musicians can mint songs, albums, samples, or audio stems as NFTs.
+Holders may receive perks such as:

 • Exclusive tracks